dballari/dualtone/readme.txt

 == Description ==

-DualTone is a two column layout blog with sticky sidebar on the left, as a tribute to b2/cafelog, the origins of WordPress more than 21 years ago, which is also a two column layout blog.
-It features a content wide page template for legal text, a blank template for creating any type of content layout and several custom block style variations.
-With a simple and clean design, it lets your readers focus on your content.
-Includes several theme styles, a light one (the default one) and a dark one (the futuristic dark style) and some more.
-Two block sections have been added with contrast and accent color backgrounds.
-It includes a settings page with some pattern options.
-It works with WordPress 6.7.
-Last but not least, check the theme homepage to access a playground demo with the complete demo site content.
+DualTone is a block-based WordPress theme featuring a two-column layout with a sticky sidebar on the left, inspired by b2/cafelog, the origins of WordPress over 21 years ago.
+It includes a full-width page template for legal content, a blank template for flexible layouts, and several custom block style variations.
+With a clean and simple design, it helps readers focus on your content.
+DualTone comes with multiple styles, including a light default and a futuristic dark style, plus additional accent sections.
+A settings page allows customization of block patterns.
+Works with WordPress 6.7.

 == Changelog ==

 = 1.0.1 =
+* Final release before theme retirement from WordPress.org.
 * include three sidebar menu header template part patterns with dark variation also
 * change color and increase border of highlight-parts
 * fix button colors in section-1